isabella232/ImageClassifyTool/README.md

 **Test**

-Place the images you want to test in the "testdetect" directory.
-Execute following python script.
+Place the images you want to test in the "testdetect" directory and run following python script.

 ```
 	python3 image_detect.py